David-Winn/dual-nano-flight-computer/README.md

 ## Architecture

 Early versions ran everything on one Nano (preserved under `main.ino/`).
-That design had a structural problem: SD card writes on an AVR are blocking and occasionally slow, and the same loop that stalled waiting on a flush was also the loop responsible for detecting apogee and firing the recovery charge.
-A 200 ms hiccup at the wrong moment is a lawn dart.
+That design had a structural problem: SD card writes are blocking and occasionally slow, and the telemetry loop was the same loop responsible for detecting apogee, firing the recovery charge, and thrust vectoring.

 The current design puts those responsibilities on separate microcontrollers: